NathanLouth/DebianKiosk/README.md

    It modifies the systemd service configuration to allow the `kiosk` user to log in automatically without a password.

 6. **Configure X11 to Start Chromium in Kiosk Mode:**
    The script adds the `startx` command to the `.bashrc` file of the `kiosk` user, ensuring the X server starts upon login.
-It also creates a custom `.xinitrc` file to configure the screen resolution and launch Chromium in full-screen kiosk mode.
+It also creates a custom `.xinitrc` file to configure:
+   - Screen resolution
+   - Launch Chromium in full-screen kiosk mode
+   - Set system volume to maximum using amixer

 7. **Update the GRUB Configuration:**
    It disables the GRUB boot menu timeout by setting `GRUB_TIMEOUT=0`, ensuring the system boots directly to the kiosk interface.